algotradingsoc/daily_forecast/README.md

 The Algosoc backtester will be used to test the models developed.
 Conclusions will be drawn to relate performance of each models to different assets, timeframes or other factors.

+## Models

+### Gaussian Processes

+A Gaussian process is a supervised learning method that assigns multvaritate normal distributions to each variable within a random variable collection.
+These models are controlled by covariance functions, and must be tailored to address specific prediction tasks.

+## Auto-regressive integrated moving average (ARIMA)

+An ARIMA model are fitted to time series to better understand the data or predict future points in the series.
+ARIMA models are applied whenever the condition of statistical stationarity is not met by the dataset.
+As an auto-regressive model, the variables of interest are regressed on their previous values, where the regression error is a linear combination of error terms whose values occurred at various times in the past.

 ## Literature Review

 ### Gaussian Processes